Part of Western Governors University

 If you’re ready to become a leader in your field by teaching the next generation of nurses, it’s time to think about a master’s degree in nurse education.
 These organizations can provide support and information for a rewarding career move.

 A nationwide shortage of nurse educators means rising salaries for qualified candidates.
-According to the BLS, nursing instructors and teachers earned a median wage of $75,030 in 2016, with 10% earning in excess of $117,000.
+According to the BLS, nursing instructors and teachers earned an average wage of $77,360 in 2017, with 10% earning in excess of $124,000.
 Your nurse educator salary can also be affected by where you live and the level of education you have achieved.
 Generally speaking, the more you know, the further you can go, so start by earning a BSN to MSN designed to prepare you to make the most out of your career goals.

 Great nursing depends on great nurse education, and rapid expansion of our nation’s healthcare system is fueling an unprecedented demand for passionate professionals with the knowledge and skills necessary to advance the field.
 Do you have what it takes to make a difference in nursing?
 Be a mentor and leave your mark on the passionate professionals who will follow in your footsteps.
 Become a nurse educator!